Coronavirus Disease 2019 (COVID-19)

 Is there a treatment?

 There are no specific treatments recommended for infection with the COVID-19.
 People infected with COVID-19 should receive supportive care to help relieve symptoms, such as taking pain or fever medications, drinking plenty of fluids, and staying home and resting.
 Some patients who are very sick may need to go to the hospital to get care.
-People who think they may have been exposed to COVID-19 should call their healthcare provider immediately.
+People who think they might have been exposed to COVID-19 should call their healthcare provider immediately.

 The City of Nashua recommends the following guidance from the CDC for any domestic and international travel.
 Due to this rapidly evolving situation, the CDC’s full updated travel advisory can be found on the their website, CDC: Information for Travelers.

 All individuals who have traveled or have had close contact with an individual with a confirmed case of COVID-19 should stay home and self-monitor for signs and symptoms of respiratory illness for 14 days after the date of their last exposure.
 If you are told by public health authorities to stay home, please maintain strict quarantine to prevent the spread of COVID-19 in the community.
+Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
+For more information about who needs to quarantine and the steps to take, visit the CDC.

 We are aware that individuals with preexisting conditions, suppressed immune systems, and those older than 60 years of age are at increased risk of serious health complications, and even dying if they become ill with COVID-19.
 Older adults and those of any age with serious chronic medical conditions should postpone any non-essential domestic or international travel to minimize their risk from COVID-19.